-Strictly Come Dancing 2019 is in full swing with all the contestants now in the heat of battle of dancefloor and the first celebrity eliminated.
+Strictly Come Dancing 2019 is in full swing with all the contestants now in the heat of battle of dancefloor and the latest celebrity eliminated on Sunday night.

 Who will take the Glitterball crown from 2018 winners Stacey Dooley and Kevin Clifton?
 How far can Mike Bushell really get with his dad dancing?
 And how hot can Kelvin Fletcher's Latin routines get before someone